harishuss1/Climate-Lens/planning/Proposal.md

 ---

 ## Dependencies
-- We plan to React-Plotly as the client-side visualization library as it offers more customization options compared to Chart.js.
+- We plan to use React-Plotly as the client-side visualization library as it offers more customization options compared to Chart.js.
 As of right now, we are not 100% confirmed to be using it.
 We might consider switching to Chart.js if we find that implementing Plotly becomes too complicated.
 We aim to choose the library that best fits our project's needs as we progress.

 ---